shahansyah/FlexBox-Tutorial/README.md

 ## 📝 Explanation by structure
 - **Container1**:
--  MText Manipulation with Interactive Effects (.contoh1)
+1.MText Manipulation with Interactive Effects (.contoh1)
 -   Concept: Using @keyframes to manipulate the position (translate) and rotation (rotate) of elements.

   Result: When the cursor hovers over a paragraph with the .rotate class, the text responds with a dynamic shaking/wobbling effect to enhance user interactivity.

 2. Flexible Layout and Transition Animations (.example2)